 Dr. Angela Knobel is an Associate Professor of Philosophy at The Catholic University of America.
 Her main areas of research are Thomas Aquinas’s virtue theory, ethics, and bioethics.
 Her papers have appeared or are forthcoming in such journals as The Thomist, American Catholic Philosophical Quarterly, Nova et Vetera, International Philosophical Quarterly, Christian Bioethics, Studies in Christian Ethics, and Théologie Morale Fondamentale, and her book, Aquinas and the Infused Moral Virtues, is under contract with University of Notre Dame Press.

 Dr. Eranda Jayawickreme is an assistant professor of psychology at Wake Forest University.
 He received his Ph.D. in positive and social/personality psychology from the University of Pennsylvania in 2010.
 He is currently the Project Co-Leader of the Pathways to Character Project, a $3.4 million initiative funded by the John Templeton Foundation examining the possibilities for the strengthening of character following adversity, challenge or failure.
 His research focuses on well-being, moral psychology, psychological growth following adversity, wisdom, and integrative theories of personality, and has worked with populations in Rwanda, Sri Lanka and various populations in the USA.
 His awards include the 2015 Rising Star award from the Association for Psychological Science (which recognizes outstanding psychological scientists in the earliest stages of their research career post-PhD whose innovative work has already advanced the field), a Mellon Refugee Initiative Fund Fellowship, and grants from the John Templeton Foundation, the Templeton Religion Trust, and the Asia Foundation/ USAID.

 Dr. Alan T. Wilson completed his doctoral studies in philosophy at the University of Edinburgh in 2015, having previously completed an MA (first class honours) and MLitt (distinction) at the University of Glasgow.
 His work mainly focuses on virtue theory within ethics, with a particular interest in the nature and identity of the moral virtues.
 In future research he aims to investigate the potential of educating for moral virtue, focusing on the emotional and motivational aspects of the virtues.
 Additional research interests fall within applied ethics and political philosophy.
-Alan is now a Postdoctoral Fellow in Philosophy for the Beacon Project at Wake Forest University.
+Alan is now a lecturer in Philosophy at the University of Bristol.
 For more, visit: http://alantwilson.weebly.com